jink47787/V2ME/README.md

-# Victoria 2: Mechanics Enhanced

-V2ME aims to completely reimagine the idea of Victoria 2.
-Our mod focuses on rewriting and optimizing the core mechanics of Victoria 2.

-Currently in alpha development.
+# Random Access Mod

+A Victoria 2 Overhall, focused on dynamic mechanics and gameplay.

+Currently indev.
+It is not considered playable.

+For now the mod borrows heavily from GFM.
+Map, culture and core mechanics are likely to continue to draw heavily from GFM.
+Events, decisions and performance changes will be the focus of the mod.